Menu

 How could we not

 Capt.
-David Bacon Executive Director SOFTIN
+David Bacon Executive Director SOFTIN.

-Permalink: <a href="https://www.disabled-world.com/disability/blogs/softin-stories.php">The Real Story of Softin is Stories of the People We Serve</a>: The real story of SOFTIN is about the changes we bring about in the special needs people we serve.
+<a href="https://www.disabled-world.com/disability/blogs/softin-stories.php">The Real Story of Softin is Stories of the People We Serve</a>: The real story of SOFTIN is about the changes we bring about in the special needs people we serve.

-While we strive to provide accurate and up-to-date information, it's important to note that our content is for general informational purposes only.
-We always recommend consulting qualified healthcare professionals for personalized medical advice.
-Any 3rd party offering or advertising does not constitute an endorsement.
+While we strive to provide accurate, up-to-date information, our content is for general informational purposes only.
+Please consult qualified professionals for advice specific to your situation.